ibm-cloud-docs/image-templates/import-image.md

 # Preparing and importing images
 {: #preparing-and-importing-images}

-The Image Templates screen in the {{site.data.keyword.slportal_full}} allows users to import an image from an [IBM Cloud Object Storage](/docs/services/cloud-object-storage/about-cos.html) account.
-After you have uploaded an existing image to an object storage account, you can import it to the image templates repository.
+The Image Templates screen in the {{site.data.keyword.slportal_full}} allows users to import an image from an [{{site.data.keyword.cos_full_notm}}](/docs/services/cloud-object-storage/about-cos.html) service instance.
+After an image is uploaded to a bucket in an {{site.data.keyword.cos_full_notm}} service instance, you can import it to the image templates repository in the {{site.data.keyword.slportal_notm}}.
 {:shortdesc}

+You must have an upgraded account to import images from {{site.data.keyword.cos_full_notm}.
+For more informaton, see [Switching to IBMid and linking accounts](/docs/account/softlayerlink.html).
+{: tip}

 After images are imported as an image template, they can be used to provision or start an existing virtual server.
-Images that are imported from an Object Storage account can be either VHDs or custom ISOs.
+Images that are imported from an {{site.data.keyword.cos_full_notm}} service instance can be either VHDs or custom ISOs.
 VHD imports are restricted to the following 64-bit operating systems:

 * CentOS 6 and 7
 * RedHat Enterprise Linux 6 and 7